chrisrusselljr/blog/content/posts/empowerment.md

 ## If you want something in life, you need to develop a plan.

-Nothing in your career will be given to you.
+Nothing will be given to you.

 Determine what you want and the necessary steps to get there.

 Then execute, every day, without apology.

-Empowerment means *you are in control* of your path
+Empowerment means *you are in control* of your path.

 ## Everyone is competing to get to the next level.